 Instead, the project is looking to scale up the benefits of reducing pesticide use by funding the experienced Ethiopian team to train government agricultural agents and some representatives from other NGOs and companies with a specially developed training toolkit.
 The government seems genuinely interested in promoting more sustainable methods of cotton cultivation following the last project which involved government representatives at every stage.

-The training toolkit will draw on PAN UK’s wealth of experience delivering successful training cotton programmes in West Africa, and specifically its local partners recent successes bringing a wealth of health, environmental and economic benefits to Ethiopian farmers.
+The training toolkit will draw on our UK partner Pesticide Action Network UK’s wealth of experience delivering successful training cotton programmes in West Africa, and specifically the recent successes of in-country partner Pesticide Action Nexus Ethiopia to bring a wealth of health, environmental and economic benefits to Ethiopian farmers.
 The toolkit will be launched at national level with the Ministry of Agriculture as well as many other organisations, and will be promoted widely to encourage adoption of the resources.

 With so many high street clothes shops now looking to Ethiopia as the next provider of both cotton and garments we have great hopes that much of it will be organic.